IHE/ITI.MHDS/input/pagecontent/volume-1.md

 These security and privacy controls are:

 1. Audit Log Controls – The controls that can prove the system is protecting the resources in accordance to the policies.
 This set of controls includes security audit logging, reporting, alerting and  alarming.
 2. Identification and Authentication Controls – The controls that prove that a system or person is who they say that they are.
-For example: personal interactions, Oauth, OpenID-Connect
+For example: personal interactions, Oauth, OpenID-Connect.
 3. Data Access Controls – The controls that limit access by an authenticated entity to the information and functions that they are authorized to have access to.
 These controls are often implemented using Role Based Access Controls (RBAC), or Attribute Based Access Controls (ABAC).
 4. Secrecy Controls– As sensitive information is created, stored, communicated, and modified; this control protects the information from being exposed.
 For example: encryption or access controls.
 5. Data Integrity Controls – The controls that prove that the data has not changed in an unauthorized way.
 For example: digital signatures, secure hash algorithms, CRC, and checksum.
 6. Non-Repudiation Controls – The controls that ensure that an entity cannot later refute that they participated in an act.
 For example, author of a document, order of a test, prescribe of medications.
 7. Patient Privacy Controls – The controls that enforce patient specific handling instructions.
 8. Availability Controls – The controls that ensure that information is available when needed.
-For example: backup, replication, fault tolerance, RAID, trusted recovery, uninterruptible power supplies, etc. (not an area where Interoperability applies)
+For example: backup, replication, fault tolerance, RAID, trusted recovery, uninterruptible power supplies, etc. (not an area where Interoperability applies).

 ### 1:50.5.3 Applying Security and Privacy to Document Sharing